ElephantsGroup/eg-user/docs/social-auth.md

 ### Other networks

-Yii2-user also supports all social networks provied by [Yii2-authclient](https://github.com/yiisoft/yii2-authclient) extension.
+eg-user also supports all social networks provied by [Yii2-authclient](https://github.com/yiisoft/yii2-authclient) extension.
 However it does not support registration without entering email and username after authenticating via network.

 ## Configuration example